fcm742-01/gitTutorial/README.md

 Git does not automatically know where you want to pull from.
 To see where git is pulling from, type:

-`git remote -v`
+    git remote -v

 The "-v" is a common command line flag for verbose.
 Because you forked both the (fetch) where you pull from and where you push to (push) are the same.
 Now specify a new upstream repository that will be synced by the fork.

-`git remote add upstream git://github.com/CSCI391/homework1.git`
+    git remote add upstream git://github.com/CSCI391/homework1.git

 ## Sync the fork<a id="sec-15-2"></a>

-To see everyone's accepted changes to the master, you have to pull the upstream master.
+To see everyone's accepted changes to the master, you have to pull from the upstream master.
 This requires a *fetch* command.
 Make sure that you have commited your changes.
 Type:

-`git fetch upstream`
+    git fetch upstream

-you have now pulled the changes from my branch to your local machine.
-The next step is to merge it into your master branch.
+You have now pulled the changes from my branch to your local machine and onto your `firstName` branch.
+The next step is to merge it into your `firstName` branch.

-`git checkout master`

-and to incorporate the changes on your local master, type:

-`git merge upstream/master`
+    git merge upstream/firstName

 You will want to save those to your github account as well.
 So to finish, type:

-`git push origin master`
+    git push origin firstName

-# Thanks<a id="sec-16"></a>
+# Pull request<a id="sec-16"></a>

+If you refresh your github page you will see that the repository now has two braches.
+Switch to the firstName branch and send a pull request.